 In stark contrast to many ultra-processed products in the market, the supplements produced by Hofseth BioCare from our fish residues undergo minimal processing to maintain their nutritional integrity.
 In 2022, Hofseth supplied Hofseth BioCare with 13,446 tonnes of residue from our fish processing operations.
-This residue is a valuable resource that is transformed into 4,550 tonnes of high-quality, minimally processed human-grade specialty ingredients.
-This contributes to a circular economy within the seafood industry, ensuring every part of the fish is utilized to its fullest potential, while providing consumers with a more sustainable, nutritionally rich product.
+This residue is a valuable resource that is transformed into 4,550 tonnes of high-quality, minimally processed nutritional supplements.
+This contributes to a circular economy within the seafood contributes to a circular economy within the seafood industry, ensuring that no part of the fish goes to waste, while providing consumers with a more sustainable, nutritionally rich product.